timesize/monster-oop/02-express-mongo-crud/express-params-queries/27-28/README.md

 app.post('/cities', function citiesCreate(req, res) {
   var city;
   var name = req.body.name;
+  var desc = req.body.description;
+  var newCity = { name: name, description: desc };
+  // assuming that cities is an array in our app: cities.push(newCity);
+});
 ```

 You can [read more about middleware here](middleware_reading.md).

+> Note: for most of our Express apps we'll just include bodyParser as part of the _boiler-plate_ of the app.

 ## Summary